dancasey-ie/irish_energy_assets/README.md

 User stories were developed to guide game play and desired functions.

-* As a site visitor I should provided with an About App summary before accessing any data.
+* As a site visitor I should be given an introduction and a guide to what the application is.
 * As a site visitor I should be able to see all energy assets in the DB including their attributes.
-Each attribute column should be filterable.
-And maybe have a search box.
-* As a site visitor I should be able to see data visualisation summaries of the different asset types contribution to the energy mix.
+* As a site visitor I should be able filter the results and search for keywords.
-* As a site visitor I should be able to see each asset in more detail..
+* As a site visitor I should be able to see graphical visualisations of the data for greater comprehension.
-* As a site visitor I should be able to sign in as ADMINISTRATOR or as a user.
-The user will a company that owns and energy asset.
+* As a site visitor I should be able to sign in as admin or as a user.
+The user will be a company that owns and energy asset.
-* As admin should have full CRUD access access to all the assets.
+* As admin I should have full CRUD access access to all the assets.
 * As non-admin logged in user I should be able to create a new asset and have update and delete access to all of my owned assets.
+* As admin I should be able to backup up the current data to a json file stored in a local directory.
+* As admin I should be able to overwrite the current database with the data from the json backup.

 Features